para-droid-ai/overmind-terminal/README.md

 *   **`noospheric-conquest.exe` (Global Influence Strategy):**
     *   **Overview:** A strategic simulation where GEM-Q and AXIOM compete for dominance over a conceptual 'noosphere' by capturing Nodes and Knowledge Junctions on various maps.
 Involves resource management, unit deployment (standard and evolved units via Fabrication Hubs), and tactical combat.
 Network connectivity is crucial.
     *   **Theme:** Strategic AI, resource management, territorial control, network theory.
 (See [`docs/noospheric-conquest.md`](./docs/noospheric-conquest.md) for detailed rules).
+*   **`story_weaver.exe` (Collaborative Narrative Engine):**
+    *   **Overview:** Engage in a direct conversational partnership with the Story Weaver AI to collaboratively create emergent narratives.
+The AI can request image generation at key moments, enriching the story with visual snapshots.
+    *   **Theme:** Collaborative storytelling, AI creativity, fusion of text and visual art.

 Each mode features unique system prompts for the AI personas, guiding their behavior and objectives.
 Detailed information about each mode can be accessed via the "Info" button in the application's control panel.